Time to Engage

 There’s nothing more powerful than being asked to help.
 You don’t have to make them uncomfortable, but put them on the spot, e.g., “Hey, you’re really great at drawing – can you help us paint the mural this Tuesday?” or “Wow, you’re really organized, can you help with our matching grant breakfast next weekend?”

-According to Member Engagement Director Nate Lamusga, “People who take the initiative and just ask ‘Can you help us?’ get numbers.
+According to Director Nate Lamusga, “People who take the initiative and just ask ‘Can you help us?’ get numbers.
 And the people who say ‘Yes’ after being put on the spot?
 They’re almost always happy that someone asked.”

 Learn with us